Domino-Blockchain/domichain/docs/src/cli/sign-offchain-message.md

 ---

-Off-chain message signing is a method of signing non-transaction messages with a Solana wallet.
+Off-chain message signing is a method of signing non-transaction messages with a Domichain wallet.
 This feature can be used to authenticate users or provide proof of wallet ownership.

 ## Sign Off-Chain Message